awong50/SOFTDEV/22_bt-tw_metalmouths/readme.md

 * Tailwind paywall makes it less accessible than other CSS tools
 * There is a lack of built in JS functionality, so it would be supplemented by custom or other framework code

+### BOOTSTRAP
+* Are there cases where Bootstrap's CSS and JS conflict with other framworks like React and Vue?
+* Extremely flexible grid system, but a little overkill
+* Although a framework for beginners, the complex grid system can be difficult to debug and use

 ## q0